go-task/task/docs/installation.md

 #### **Install Script**

-We also have a [install script][installscript], which is very useful on scenarios like CIs.
-Many thanks to [GoDownloader][godownloader] for allowing easily generating this script.
+We also have an [install script][installscript] which is very useful in scenarios like CI.
+Many thanks to [GoDownloader][godownloader] for enabling the easy generation of this script.

 ```bash
 # For Default Installation to ./bin with debug logging